Convert MRR to ARR: When It Works and When It Fails

 For the foundational definition of what ARR means and how it fits into a working SaaS dashboard, see What Does ARR Mean?
 Builder-Friendly Definition.
 For the full ARR and MRR framework, see ARR and MRR for SaaS Founders: The Minimalist Guide to Recurring Revenue.

-For the detailed ARR formula covering annual plans, multi-year deals, trials, and discounts, see Annual Recurring Revenue Formula: Calculate ARR Without Mistakes.
+For the detailed walkthrough covering annual plans, multi-year deals, trials, and discounts, see Annual Recurring Revenue Formula: Calculate ARR Without Mistakes.

 Annual recurring revenue formula: what clean ARR looks like in practice

 The phrase “annual recurring revenue formula” implies there might be different versions.
-For most SaaS businesses, there is one:
+For most SaaS businesses, the ARR formula has only one form:

 The only legitimate variation is whether the business uses a bottom-up (customer-by-customer) or top-down (MRR × 12) calculation.
-Bottom-up is more accurate when subscriptions have complex overlapping components; top-down is sufficient when MRR is already cleanly defined.
+Bottom-up is more accurate when subscriptions have complex overlapping components; top-down is sufficient when MRR is already cleanly defined and the ARR formula sits on top of it.

-Some enterprise SaaS companies calculate ARR directly from contract data rather than from MRR — this can produce slight differences if some active subscriptions are not yet generating billing events.
-For most indie and SMB SaaS products, MRR × 12 is the right formula.
+Some enterprise SaaS companies derive ARR directly from contract data rather than from MRR — that path can produce slight differences if some active subscriptions are not yet generating billing events.
+For most indie and SMB SaaS products, the MRR × 12 version of the ARR formula is the right one.

 Common ARR formula mistakes

 Mistake 1: Multiplying inflated MRR by 12.
 The most pervasive error.
-If MRR includes annual cash, setup fees, or irregular revenue, ARR amplifies those distortions by a factor of 12.
-Clean the MRR input before applying the formula.
+If MRR includes annual cash, setup fees, or irregular revenue, the ARR formula amplifies those distortions by a factor of 12.
+Clean the MRR input before applying the ARR formula.

 Mistake 2: Treating cash received as ARR.
-A customer who pays €12,000 upfront for an annual subscription contributes €12,000 to ARR — but that €12,000 is spread across 12 months of recognised recurring revenue, not a €12,000 boost to MRR in the month of payment.
+A customer who pays €12,000 upfront for an annual subscription contributes €12,000 to ARR, but that €12,000 is spread across twelve months of recognised recurring revenue, not a €12,000 boost to MRR in the month of payment.

 Mistake 3: Confusing ARR with ACV.
-Described above — ACV includes non-recurring contract components that ARR explicitly excludes.
+ACV includes non-recurring contract components that the ARR formula explicitly excludes.
 Using ACV numbers in ARR reporting overstates the recurring revenue base.

 Mistake 5: Using ARR without underlying MRR movement.
 ARR is a summary metric.
-It does not show whether growth came from new customers or expansion, whether churn is accelerating, or whether contraction is creeping up.
+The ARR formula does not show whether growth came from new customers or expansion, whether churn is accelerating, or whether contraction is creeping up.
 A founder who tracks only ARR is reading the annual total without understanding the monthly mechanics that produced it.

 A worked example: ARR formula without junk